huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

   produced to or consumed from a topic that does not exist.
   The default value is false.

+* `parameters` - (Optional, List) Specifies the array of one or more parameters to be set to the Kafka instance after launched.
+The [parameters](#dms_parameters) structure is documented below.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of the Kafka instance.

 * `tags` - (Optional, Map) The key/value pairs to associate with the DMS Kafka instance.